 1. Many Moroccans Don’t Want you to Take Their Photo

-Of course it is polite to ask prior to snapping a photo of anyone in any country.
-But we’ve found throughout the course of our travels that many people are happy to have us take their photo.
+Of course, it is always polite to ask prior to snapping a photo of anyone in any country.
+But we’ve found throughout the course of our travels that many people are happy to have us take their photos.
 In fact, in countries like Egypt, Myanmar, and Turkey we had locals constantly requesting to take photos of us and with us.
 They loved our “exotic” blonde hair and blue eyes.

-But in Morocco we’ve found (and read) that this is rarely the case.
-It could be due to many factors but it seems that the most common reason is referred to as “aniconism in Islam”.
+But while visiting Morocco, we’ve found (and read) that this is rarely the case.
+It could be due to many factors.
+However, it seems that the most common reason is referred to as “aniconism in Islam”.
 Aniconism is a proscription against the creation of images of sentient beings (humans and animals).

-While we’ve visited many Muslim majority countries, Morocco is the only one we’ve encountered to date where locals seem to be offended about photos, even if you aren’t even meaning to take a photo of them.
-If they even think your lens is pointed in their general direction some will block their face or even get angry.
+While we’ve visited many Muslim majority countries, Morocco is the only one we’ve encountered to date where locals seem to be offended about photos.
+Even if you aren’t even meaning to take a photo of them.
+Some will block their face or even get angry if they even think your lens is pointed in their general direction.

-Of course, many Moroccan’s may be happy to have their picture taken, but it’s best to make sure you obtain permission in advance.
+Of course, many Moroccans may be happy to have their picture taken.
+However, it’s best to make sure you obtain permission in advance.
 Or keep your photography to the stunning architecture rather than the people.

 2. Non-Muslims Aren’t Allowed in Most Mosques in Morocco

 While many mosques around the world open at least a portion of their interior to non-Muslims, foreigners will find that in Morocco most are off-limits.
-One of the few exceptions to the rule is the Hassan II Mosque in Casablanca where you can wander around the courtyard or pay to take a tour of the inside.
+One of the few exceptions to the rule is the Hassan II Mosque in Casablanca.
+There you can wander around the courtyard or pay to take a tour of the inside.

-But for the most part you’ll only be able to peek into Morocco’s many beautiful mosques through the open door from the outside.
-It should also be noted that some Muslims find it disrespectful to photograph the exterior of mosques so don’t be surprised if you are requested to refrain.
+For the most part, you’ll be able to peek into Morocco’s many beautiful mosques through the open door from the outside.
+It should also be noted that some Muslims find it disrespectful to photograph the exterior of mosques.
+Don’t be surprised if you are requested to refrain.

 3. It can be Incredibly Cold in the Winter in Morocco